-How was your experience in Matilda the Musical?
+How was your experience in the Royal Shakespeare Company’s Matilda The Musical?

-Matilda was three years of blood, sweat, tears and incredible memories.
+The Royal Shakespeare Company’s Matilda The Musical was three years of blood, sweat, tears and incredible memories.
 I started as a Swing, third cover Miss Honey, then Ensemble, first cover Miss Honey and second cover Mrs Wormwood and my third year as Acrobat, first Miss Honey and second Mrs Wormwood.
-It’s one of the hardest shows I have experienced both on stage and also because with children’s cast changes every six months you’re always in cast change rehearsals with them, but Matilda remains one of the most rewarding and incredible shows to be a part of and will always have a special place in my heart.
+It’s one of the hardest shows I have experienced both on stage and also because with children’s cast changes every six months you’re always in cast change rehearsals with them, but the Royal Shakespeare Company’s Matilda The Musical remains one of the most rewarding and incredible shows to be a part of and will always have a special place in my heart.

 Can you tell us about covering the roles of Miss Honey and Mrs Wormwood?

 Well, it was quite possibly the best experience of my life.
 I never thought I would be a leading lady before the age of twenty-five and to be able to have played them both was a dream come true.
 No better feeling than stepping out on the stage to play these two incredible but very different parts.

 Obviously, covering both roles as well my normal part meant there was not only a lot of script learning but also remembering the choreography, direction and props.
 I am so grateful for the Matilda company believing in me.
 Dream come true, once a Maggot always a Maggot!

 How did it feel going from Third Cover Miss Honey to First Cover?